1 styles

 Architype Ballmer is inspired by the experimental, universal letterforms drawn by Bauhaus trained Swiss designer Theo Ballmer for a series of 1928 posters, most notably for an exhibition on industrial standards.
 The grid-based square forms reference elements of De Stijl.

-Theo Ballmer’s sample of ‘Norm’, poster for an exhibition of Swiss Kunstgewerbemuseum, Zürich, 1928.
+Theo Ballmer’s ‘Norm’, poster for an exhibition of Swiss Kunstgewerbemuseum, Zürich, 1928.

 Licence Architype Ballmer through Monotype